We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - doing stress-relieving activities and exercises such as yoga and meditation to relieve tension

-Muscle aches are not always harmless, and in some instances, home treatment isn’t enough to address the underlying cause.
+Muscle aches aren’t always harmless, and in some instances, home treatment isn’t enough to address the underlying cause.
 Myalgia can also be a sign that something is seriously wrong in your body.

 You should see your doctor for:

-- pain that does not go away after a few days of home treatment
+- pain that doesn’t go away after a few days of home treatment

 - muscle pain that occurs along with a rash